Kevin Johnson (lawyer)

-Kevin R. Johnson is the Dean of the UC Davis School of Law (King Hall).
-Before becoming a professor, he was a student at Harvard Law School where he served as an editor of the Harvard Law Review, served as a clerk to Judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit, and worked for law firm Heller Ehrman White & McAuliffe.
-Johnson joined the faculty at the UC Davis School of Law (King Hall) in 1989, was named Associate Dean in 1998, and the Dean in 2008.
+Kevin R. Johnson is a professor and former Dean at the UC Davis School of Law (King Hall).
+Before becoming a professor, he was a student at Harvard Law School, where he served as an editor of the Harvard Law Review, served as a clerk to Judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit, and worked for law firm Heller Ehrman White & McAuliffe.
+Johnson joined the faculty at the UC Davis School of Law (King Hall) in 1989, was named Associate Dean in 1998, and the Dean from 2008 to 2024.
 Of Mexican American ancestry, he is the first Latino to head a law school in the UC system.